-Results 1–10 of 13 for "Amicus Brief"X related to "Conversation starters" Refine Your Search Refine Your Search TopicLaw & psychology (9)Abortion (1)HIV & AIDS (1)Human rights (1)Intelligence (1) 7 more... [+] Learning & memory (1)Lesbian, gay, bisexual, transgender (1)Marriage & divorce (1)Sexuality (1)Teens (1)Testing issues (1)Violence (1)Hide detailsDocument TypeAmicus BriefXYear2013 (4)2012 (1)2011 (4)2010 (4) Results 1–10 of 13 Previous 1 2 Next Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: 1.Rivera v.
+Results 1–10 of 13 for "Amicus Brief"X related to "Conversation starters" Refine Your Search Refine Your Search TopicLaw & psychology (8)HIV & AIDS (1)Human rights (1)Intelligence (1)Learning & memory (1) 3 more... [+] Teens (1)Testing issues (1)Violence (1)Hide detailsDocument TypeAmicus BriefXYear2013 (3)2012 (1)2011 (4)2010 (3) Results 1–10 of 13 Previous 1 2 Next Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: 1.Rivera v.
 Illinois, 2-09-1060APA described research on false confessions and factors that lead to them, such as length of interrogation, mental illness, and low IQ.Amicus Brief (July 2010)2.Miller v.
 Alabama and Jackson v.
 Hobbs APA's brief discusses life-without-parole sentencing for juveniles in homicide cases.Amicus Brief (January 2012)3.Coble v.
-TexasA case on the reliability of expert testimony (on risk of “future dangerousness”) in a death penalty case.Amicus Brief (May 2011)5.Connecticut v.
+TexasA case on the reliability of expert testimony (on risk of “future dangerousness”) in a death penalty case.Amicus Brief (May 2011)4.Connecticut v.
 ArtisWhether the Appellate Court majority properly determined that admission of the victim’s in-court and out-of-court identifications following a suggestive police display of the defendant’s photograph was a reversible due process violation.
-Amicus Brief (October 2013)6.Hollingsworth v.
-PerryAddresses a challenge to Proposition 8 (or the California Marriage Protection Act) that says “only marriage between a man and a woman is valid or recognized in California.”Amicus Brief (February 2013)7.APA Amicus Briefs by YearListing in reverse chronological order of APA amicus briefs, on subjects such as sexual orientation, psychotherapist-patient privilege and the death penalty.
+Amicus Brief (October 2013)5.People v.
+ThomasAt issue in the appeal is whether the State of New York should allow expert testimony on the body of research addressing risk factors for false confessions.Amicus Brief (November 2013)6.APA Amicus Briefs by YearListing in reverse chronological order of APA amicus briefs, on subjects such as sexual orientation, psychotherapist-patient privilege and the death penalty.
 Each of the titles links to a one-page summary.
-Amicus Brief 8.APA Amicus Briefs in Alphabetical OrderListing of the amicus briefs in alphabetical order, including topics such as sexual orientation, gays in the military, abortion and confidentiality.
-Amicus Brief 9.Perry v.
+Amicus Brief 7.APA Amicus Briefs in Alphabetical OrderListing of the amicus briefs in alphabetical order, including topics such as sexual orientation, gays in the military, abortion and confidentiality.
+Amicus Brief 8.Warney v.
+New York, CA 08 02261This case involves Douglas Warney, a man with mental retardation and AIDS-related dementia who was convicted of murder based solely on a false confession.Amicus Brief (July 2010)9.Perry v.
 New HampshireOn August 5, 2011, APA filed an amicus brief providing the Court with an overview of the research on the accuracy of eyewitness identification and suggestive circumstances that will affect eyewitness identification can occur without police action.
 Amicus Brief (August 2011)10.Floyd v.
 CainResearch and psychological science indicate that not every voluntary confession is true.
-The brief also addresses why innocent people confess and how voluntary false confessions are difficult for judges, juries and others to discern.Amicus Brief (May 2010) Previous 1 2 Next Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: ADVERTISEMENT Results 1–10 of 15 for "Amicus Brief"X related to "Conversation starters"
+The brief also addresses why innocent people confess and how voluntary false confessions are difficult for judges, juries and others to discern.Amicus Brief (May 2010) Previous 1 2 Next Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: ADVERTISEMENT Results 1–10 of 13 for "Amicus Brief"X related to "Conversation starters"